nishujangra/balancerx/docs/config.md

 ## 🛠 Tips for Reliability

-✅ Prefer using `/health` endpoints for HTTP backends
-✅ For TCP, ensure backend ports accept connections before adding to the list ✅ Do not mix HTTP and TCP backends under one config — define per protocol
+✅ **Prefer using `/health` endpoints** for HTTP backends ✅ **For TCP**, ensure backend ports accept connections before adding to the list ✅ **Do not mix HTTP and TCP backends** under one config — define per protocol ✅ **Monitor logs** to identify backend issues early

+---

+## 🔮 Future Health Checking

+A background health checker service has been implemented and will provide:

+* **Periodic Health Checks**: Run health checks on configurable intervals
+* **Background Processing**: No impact on request performance
+* **Status Caching**: Maintain health status between requests
+* **Status Logging**: Clear logs when backends become healthy/unhealthy

+**Planned Integration:**

+* Connect health checker to load balancing strategies
+* Use cached health status instead of per-request checks
+* Implement graceful shutdown with health checker cleanup

 ---